Subdomains, Addon Domains And Parked Domains

 (cPanel: Domains – Subdomains)

-Adding a subdomain will create a new section in your website using any prefix you choose (e.g. “support”, “training”, etc …).
+Adding a subdomain will create a new section in your website using any prefix you choose (e.g. “support”, “documentation”, etc …).

 Type in the name of your subdomain in the ‘Subdomain’ field, then click the blank field in the ‘Document Root:’ section. cPanel will automatically fill this section with the correct path information for your subdomain.